google/google-api-objectivec-client-for-rest/USING.md

 `GoogleAPIClientForRESTCore` to get the supporting runtime and then manually add the generated sources to your Xcode project.

+### `#import`s and `@import`s

+Since CocoaPods and SwiftPM use different models for how things are built, the module names for `@import` directives will be specific to each packaging system.

+However, if consuming this library via Objective-C, all the packages export their headers as _GoogleAPIClientForREST/HEADER.h_, so you can always `#import` them as a framework import and that will work with either packaging system, i.e. - `#import <GoogleAPIClientForREST/GTLRService.h` and `#import <GoogleAPIClientForREST/GTLRYouTube.h`.

 ### Dependencies

 The Google APIs Library for Objective-C for REST uses the prefix `GTLR`.